GouravHasura/scripts/getHasuraModels/Readme.md

 - **DataSource Name**: The name of the data source.
 - **Model Type**: The type of model (Tables, Views, Collections, Logical Models).
 - **Model Count**: The total count for each model type.

+Each row represents one of your Hasura endpoints and the corresponding model summary.

+---

+## Requirements

+- Python 3.x
+- `requests` library (listed in `requirements.txt`)